 Make sure that your specific goals and a detailed approach to how you plan to achieve them.
-This would not only show the interviewer how serious you are with getting the job but also how capable you are to undertake the job.
+This would not only show the interviewer how serious you are about getting the job but also how capable you are of undertaking the job.
 Setting goals aside from helping you land your dream job would surely help you make advancements in your career.

 - What do you hope to have accomplished by this time next year?

 - What is your ultimate career goal?

 - Why do you want to work at this company?